georgemiller

 Key takeaways

-Chart of the week – Magnificent margins
+Chart of the week – Broadening out continues

 Market Spotlight

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
 The level of yield is not guaranteed and may rise or fall in the future.
 Past performance does not predict future returns.
-For informational purposes only and should not be construed as a recommendation to invest in the specific country, product, strategy, sector, or security.
+For informational purposes only and should not be construed as a recommendation to invest in the specific company, country, product, strategy, sector, or security.
 Diversification does not ensure a profit or protect against loss.
 Any views expressed were held at the time of preparation and are subject to change without notice.
 Any forecast, projection or target where provided is indicative only and is not guaranteed in any way.
 Index returns assume reinvestment of all distributions and do not reflect fees or expenses.
 You cannot invest directly in an index.
 Source: HSBC Asset Management, Factset, Bloomberg, Macrobond.
-Data as at 7.30am UK time 26 June 2026.
+Data as at 7.30am UK time 14 August 2026.

 Lens on…